-The demand for connected devices has been gradually increased over the last decade.
+The demand for connected devices has been gradually increasing over the last decade.
 The most widespread of these devices being Amazon’s Alexa and Google Home.
 By providing high-performance and seamless internet connectivity to users, 5G will maintain the high-performance of these devices and will enable the expected adoption growth throughout 2020 and into subsequent years.

-|Check this in-depth How FinTech Initiatives Are Driving Financial Services Innovation
+|Check this in-depth How FinTech Initiatives Are Driving Financial Services Innovation|

-AI and Machine Learning are bringing rapid evolution for these voice-controlled devices and are changing the way human’s interact with hardware.
+AI and Machine Learning are bringing rapid evolution for these voice-controlled devices, and are changing the way human’s interact with hardware.
 With many IoT devices being to provide precise and contextual real-time recommendations to users, it is highly probable that at some point there will be a connection between these devices and common financial activity.

 The new generation of customers wants to use mobile apps that can better understand what they want, and quickly deliver on this want.
 The banking industry will not be unaffected by this change in society.
-Voice-assisted apps could be part of the solutions, as customers may soon be able to open a new account or deposit money in their accounts by using only their voice via a mobile application.
+Voice-assisted apps could be part of the solutions, as customers may soon be able to open a new account, or deposit money in their accounts by using only their voice via a mobile application.
 Some of the organizations like Bonify (a Berlin-based Fintech start-up), Inge (ING Netherland, a Dutch multinational banking and financial services corporation), and Financial Software and Systems (FSS)have already started the integration of voice-assisted technologies in their business.

 Evolution of Artificial Intelligence